vx-zone/vx-zone.github.io/_posts/2022-09-19-AdvancedBinaryAnalysisQiling-ahmet.md

 Welcome back to my blogpost.

-Today, I want to cover about a framework called Qiling.
-If you are ready let's get started.
+**Today, I want to cover about a framework called Qiling.
+If you are ready let's get started.Before starting to write this blog, i assume that you have basic knowledge of the structure binary.**

 _“It is a fairly open secret that almost all system can be hacked, somehow.
 It is a less spoken of secret that such hacking has actually gone quite mainstream. ”_